StefanPfeiffer80/FASPA.github.io/README.md

 Go to the R-studio page: https://www.rstudio.com/products/rstudio/download/.
 Choose your operating system, download the newest version, then follow the installation instructions.
 Then start R-studio and install phyloseq (see the detailed instructions here: https://joey711.github.io/phyloseq/install.html).
 Rhea can be downloaded from this link (https://lagkouvardos.github.io/Rhea/).
 With the downloaded files you will also find a .pdf file with detailed instructions on how to apply each of the Rhea scripts.
 We also need the package RDPutils (Quensen 2018), whcih can be installed following the instruction on this site (https://rdrr.io/github/jfq3/RDPutils/).
 Additionally, we need to install the package tidyr (Wickham and Henry 2018; select from your closest cran repository).
 Finally, download the FASPA *Physeq_to_Rhea.R* script file from this repository.
-Choose the file location (In Windows or Linux) where you want to perform your analysis. e.g. C:\RheaTest\.
+Create the file location (In Windows or Linux) where you want to perform your analysis. e.g. C:\RheaTest\.
 In this folder you have to prepare six empty folders, named exactly as shown in the picture below.

 <p align="center">